Pakistan plane carrying aid joins Afghan quake relief effort - NewsBreak

 Rutted roads through the mountains, already slow to drive on, were made worse by quake damage and rain.
 The International Red Cross has five hospitals in the region, but damage to the roads made it difficult for those in the worse-hit areas to reach them, said Lucien Christen, ICRC spokesman in Afghanistan.

-Also on Saturday, an Afghan military chopper transported food and other necessities to people in Gayan.
+Also on Saturday, an Afghan military chopper transported food and other necessities to people in Gayan district in Paktika province.
 Dozens of men and children gathered in an open area under the hot sun to wait for food, water and tents from the Afghan Red Crescent.

 The aid organization said it would distribute relief items to around 1,000 families in the district, including food, tents and clothes.